Student success and academic advising

 •In-School Advising Methods for First-year Students

-•Internal Mentorship Funding for College Faculty, all presented in 2016 at the University of New Mexico’s Mentoring Institute.
+•Internal Mentorship Funding for College Faculty, all presented at the University of New Mexico’s Mentoring Institute.

-• Mentoring Along the 099-100-101 Continuum: A Re-exploration of the Common Assignment, presented in 2015 at the University of New Mexico’s Mentoring Institute.
+• Mentoring Along the 099-100-101 Continuum: A Re-exploration of the Common Assignment, presented at the University of New Mexico’s Mentoring Institute.

-Before coming to Ithaca College, Loop was managing editor of the Ithaca Times, a weekly newspaper.
+Before coming to Ithaca College, Loop was managing editor of the Ithaca Times newspaper.
 Previously, she was assistant to the director of the Innocence Institute of Western Pennsylvania, which investigated and exposed wrongful convictions.

 Loop holds a master’s degree in education from Elmira College and a bachelor’s degree in journalism from Point Park University.